The College of St. Scholastica

 Emphasizes the diversity of women’s literary voices writing in English even as it is structured around their shared themes and purposes.
 From the medieval period to the present, readings include poems, short fiction, drama, nonfiction prose, and at least one novel.

-Studies focused on, for example, literature of women's friendship and mother-daughter literature.
+Studies focused on, for example, marriage in women’s fiction, mother-daughter literature, or Asian-American women writers.

 Addresses concepts, methods, and theories exploring social and cultural life across time and space, including the changing concept of culture itself.
 The course is an introduction to ethnographic fieldwork methods and to the practice of anthropology, with attention to the impact of contemporary social forces on the diverse societies that make up the modern world.